mozman/ezdxf/docs/notes/arch-cleanup.md

 DXF Objects:

-- link to OBJECTS section by adding entity to a parent entity in the OBJECTS section, most likely a DICTIONARY object and store entity in the entity space of the OBJECTS section
+- `LINK` to OBJECTS section by adding entity to a parent entity in the OBJECTS section, most likely a DICTIONARY object and store entity in the entity space of the OBJECTS section, the root-dict is the only entity in the objects section with an invalid owner handle "0".
-- Extension dictionaries can also own entities in the OBJECTS section
+- Extension dictionaries of graphical- or table entities can also own entities in the OBJECTS section.

 DXF Entities:

-- link entity to a layout by `BlockRecord.link(entity)`, which set the `owner` handle to BLOCK_RECORD handle (= layout key) and store entity in entity space of the BLOCK_RECORD
+- `LINK` entity to a layout by `BlockRecord.link(entity)`, which set the `owner` handle to BLOCK_RECORD handle (= layout key) and store entity in entity space of the BLOCK_RECORD
 - set paperspace flag